zsteinkamp/steinkamp.us/pages/posts/2024-07-27_why-did-the-runner-cross-the-road.md

 ## Mostly Run on the Left

 In most cases, run on the left edge of the road.
 There is a simple reason for this -- by being able to see a car barreling down on you, whose driver is possibly not paying attention, you at least have a chance to get out of the way.
 If you were running on the right side, then the car would be coming up behind you.
-Optimize for being able to perceive dangers.
+You could hear it, but they may not be paying attention, and are you really going to look over your shoulder any time you hear a car?

+Optimize for mutual perception.
+If at least one party perceives the other, at least there is a chance to do something in an imminent collision.

 {% captionedimage src="/images/runner/straight.png" caption="With good visibility, run on your left side." /%}